MarieBouchet/Paleochrono/README.md

 - paleochrono.py		: is the main paleochrono program that you will run.
 - pccfg.py, pcmath.py, pcsite.py and pcsitepair.py	: are python modules used by paleochrono.py
 - Clean.py		: is a python script to clean a dating experiment directory
-- AICC2012-Hulu		: is an example experiment directory: it contains all the necessary numerical settings, prior information and observations for the different ice cores in the AICC2012 dating experiment and for the MSD and MSL Hulu speleothem.
-It takes <1 mn to run an a recent computer.
+- AICC2023	: is an example experiment directory: it contains all the necessary numerical settings, prior information and observations for the different ice cores in the AICC2023 dating experiment (Bouchet et al., 2023).

 What do I need to run paleochrono?